bobheadxi/bobheadxi.github.io/content/_drafts/two-years-working-remotely.md

 - Since knowledge can be easily transferred verbally, there is not much incentive to write it down, leading to an ever-growing amount of "tribal knowledge": information that you can only get by knowing the right person, or asking the right question.
 Knowledge gets forgotten, lost, or miscommunicated.
 This is especially consequential in teams with lots of ownership areas or organizations with high member turnover (such as Launch Pad) - missing knowledge transfer will often result in repeated work, or failure to adapt and grow from past experiences.

-When working remotely, needless to say the opportunties for these downsides to come up are more limited due to being more reliant on asynchronous collaboration.
-A few positives also come out of a heavier dependence on being asynchronous:
+When working remotely, the opportunities for these downsides to come up are more limited due to being more reliant on asynchronous collaboration.
+Some additional positives also come out of a heavier dependence on being asynchronous:

-- Sdf

 - How you see people is very different: when your primary interaction is
 - Thorsten Ball (author of *Writing an Interpreter in Go* and *Writing a Compiler in Go*) has a post, [What you think is bad about remote work, can, well, actually be good](https://thorstenball.com/blog/2020/05/22/what-you-think-is-bad-about-remote-work-can-actually-be-good/), that goes over this point nicely.